tanvir-git/odoo-documentation/content/applications/productivity/iot/config/troubleshooting.rst

 The cash drawer should be connected to the printer and the :guilabel:`Cash drawer` checkbox should be ticked in the :abbr:`PoS (Point of Sale)` configuration.
-To do so, navigate to :menuselection:`POS app --> 3-Dot Menu on the POS --> IoT Box section --> Edit --> Receipt Printer --> Cashdrawer checkbox`.
+To do so, navigate to :menuselection:`P0S app --> 3-Dot menu on the PoS --> IoT Box section --> Edit --> Receipt Printer --> Cashdrawer checkbox`.